marcoverl/CVUserGuide/source/Overview.rst

 --------------
 .. _NetworkAccess:

+Cloud instances are by default instantiated on private networks.
-Cloud instances are by default “visible” from the Local Area Networks (LANs) of both INFN Padova/Unipd Physics Dept. and INFN-LNL.
+The ones created on INFN projects are by default “visible” from the Local Area Networks (LANs) of both INFN Padova/Unipd Physics Dept. and INFN-LNL.
 This means that e.g. users can access via ssh VMs of the Cloud directly from their desktops located in INFN Padova/Physics Dept. or